nithinhm/vtu-marks-scraper-analyzer/README.md

 The contents of this repository include an automated tool designed to retrieve and organize student marks data from the VTU (Visvesvaraya Technological University) website in an excel file and also generate result analysis for the specified branch, as well as a graphical representation of subject performance in the form of an image file.
 The repository provides both the source code and a pre-compiled executable (GUI) for ease of use.

+Additionally there is now another tool that collects data of revaluation marks (source code and app included).

 ## Features

-- Collects marks data for all students of a branch from the VTU website
+- Collects marks data for all students of a branch from the VTU website.
-- Supports automation using Selenium WebDriver
+- Supports automation using Selenium WebDriver.
-- Handles the USN entry and CAPTCHA verification automatically
+- Handles the USN entry and CAPTCHA verification automatically.
-- Processes the collected data to generate an Excel file
+- Processes the collected data to generate an Excel file.
-- Provides an easy-to-use graphical-user interface (GUI) through Tkinter
+- Provides an easy-to-use graphical-user interface (GUI) through Tkinter.
 - Handles common errors.
 If the number of retries crosses the set limit, the data collected till that point will be saved.

 ## Prerequisites